-Roads can be dangerous for a variety of reasons.
+Roads can be scary for a variety of reasons.
 Some travel through hazardous terrain, while others are so flat and straight they become breeding grounds for speeding and unsafe driving.
-You’ll find dangerous roads from coast to coast — in crowded metropolises and areas so remote, they’re difficult to access.
+You’ll find dangerous roads from coast to coast, in crowded metropolises and areas so remote they’re difficult to access.

-Here’s a look at some of the most dangerous roads in America.
+Here’s a look at some of the scariest, nerve-racking roads in America.

 Million Dollar Highway, Colorado